 What if resilience were the greatest gift we can give our children?
 Let’s let them fail, and let’s deliberately put our children in situations where they get to test if they can trust themselves and others.
 It feels like that goes against our brief as a parent to keep our babies safe, but hang in here with me on this.
-Kids don’t need to be happy all the time and if they’re not happy it doesn’t mean they are sad.
+Kids don’t need to be happy all the time and if they’re not happy it doesn’t mean they're sad.
 I know!
 Breaking news!
 A full life encompasses it all, the entire gamut of emotions, the plethora of feelings – love, fear, joy, sadness, surprise, anger – that’s life!
-When I suddenly became a single Mum, my children went to three schools in one year.
+When I suddenly became a single mum, my children went to three schools in one year.
 We moved house numerous times.
-It was not what I wanted for them and in fact I felt like I was constantly failing.
+It wasn't what I wanted for them and in fact I felt like I was constantly failing.
 I now realise this is when they were learning the most about how to thrive in uncertainty.

-Years of working as a success coach around the world has shown me that happiness is a consequence of how we manage and how we feel about what happens to us, and it’s the people who have resilience who are happiest.
+Years of working as a success coach globally has shown me that happiness is a consequence of how we manage and how we feel about what happens to us, and it’s the people who have resilience who are happiest.
 The people who ‘bounce back’ better and faster spend less time down and more time up – that’s logical, right?
 So, if your child’s art is not included in the school expo or they didn’t get invited to Abby’s birthday party, maybe it’s OK.

 Resilient kids become happier adults because they:

-- have a greater ability to ‘reframe’; to look for the positive, the better response
+- have a greater ability to ‘reframe’ – to look for the positive, the better response

 - don’t stay long in victimhood, or look to allocate blame to others